StimulCross/nestjs-lru-cache/README.md

 }
 ```

-The `@CachedAsync` decorator accepts the same [options](#cached-options) as the `@Cached` decorator, but adds a few new ones:
+The `@CachedAsync` decorator supports all the [options](#cached-options) available to the `@Cached` decorator, while also introducing several additional options:

--   `cachePromise` - Whether to cache the promise itself.
-If set to `false`, only the result of the promise will be cached (the latest resolved).
-Defaults to `true`.
+-   `cachePromise` - Determines whether the promise itself should be cached.
+If set to `false`, only the resolved value will be stored in the cache (i.e. the latest successful result).
+The default value is `true`.

--   `cachePromiseResult` - Whether to cache the result of the promise.
-If set to `false`, the promise will be deleted fom the cache after resolution without caching the result.
-Defaults to `true`.
+-   `cachePromiseResult` - Specifies whether to cache the result of the promise.
+When set to `false`, the promise is removed from the cache once it resolves, and its result is not stored.
+The default value is `true`.

 ## Argument options